top of page

 MUD CRAB RESULTS

 The zone score and grade for Inner Harbour was not calculated in 2023, due to a small number (only four) of mud crabs caught during the monitoring period.
-The small sample size (less than five) means it is not appropriate to calculate grades for this zone, except for the abundance measure which scored (0.00).
+The small sample size (less than five) means it was not appropriate to calculate grades for this zone, except for the abundance measure (0.00) in 2023.
+Higher sample sizes in 2024 allowed for the calculation of sex ratio and prevalence of rust lesion scores, however, the overall grade for Mud crabs at Inner Harbour was poor (D).
+Prevalence of rust lesions was low, resulting in a high score (0.96) and a very good grade (A) for this sub-indicator in this zone.

 bottom of page